Subscribe to my free email series for 20+ years of life coaching experience.

 You can read more about the Be Do Have model by clicking on the link in the related pages at the bottom of this page.

-In many instances the fashionable word “coach” has just been adopted - even hijacked - by many marketing strategists who know zilch about coaching or the distinctions of creating a marketing plan for coaches.
+In many instances the fashionable word “coach” has just been adopted - even hijacked - by many marketing strategists who know zilch about coaching or the distinctions of creating and implementing a marketing plan specifically for coaches.

 Marketing sharks swimming around a $ sign

-The trouble is that many of these well-meaning marketing experts come from a big business background and do not understand the marketing needs of a solo service business person, such as a coach, or appreciate the coaching genre.
+The trouble is that many of these well-meaning marketing experts come from a big business background and do not understand or appreciate the marketing needs of a solo service business person, such as a coach.

 I hastily add that there are, indeed, many excellent experienced certified life coaches coaches who are also business coaches for coaches.
 They specialise in showing you how to get coaching clients and will effectively “coach” rather than consult with you to find your best way of marketing and hold your hand through the process.
 The trick is to know how to find them.
 A good starting point is the ICF (International Coach Federation) website.